 For many people in the Santa role, the feeling of making a child’s day is the best part of the job.
 “It’s definitely more rewarding for the Santas than the children,” one Santa told Monster.
 But it also can be a tough job.
 Santas sometimes have to be the one to place the kid on their lap, which can mean repeated heavy lifting.
 There’s also the risk of getting sick from interacting with germy children all day.
 And it can be emotionally challenging if a child confides in Santa about difficulties at home or other hardships in their lives.

-The average professional mascot makes $25,000 a year, but top mascots can earn six-figure salaries, the Chicago Tribune reported, and NBA mascots make more than MLB mascots, according to Job Monkey.
+Professional full-time mascots typically make $22,000 to $65,000 a year, but top mascots can earn six-figure salaries, Parade reported, and NBA mascots make more than MLB mascots, according to Job Monkey.
 The amount of hours you’re expected to work depends on the team: About half of the professional sports teams hire full-time mascots, but other teams split mascot duties among more than one person.

 Pro Sports Team Mascot Perks and Negatives